THE PONTOON PROJECT

-Partnership Opportunities using New Technologies fostering sOcial and ecOnomic inclusioN (Pontoon)
+Read more about the PONToon (Partnership Opportunities using New Technologies fostering sOcial and ecOnomic inclusioN) project

 Community development, social and economic inclusion and equality are at the heart of this research and innovation project, and our aim is to produce a scalable and transferable methodology that can be applied to broader demographic sets and geographical regions for continuing impact.
 The sudden growth of the digital and creative sectors has led to a digital skills shortage across these (by 2020, in both France and the UK, 90% of jobs will need digital skills).
 Employers across the FCE area demand employees have digital skills, and 72% of these will not consider applicants without them (UK government survey).
 Therefore, these sectors represent significant employment opportunities for our target group.

 PONToon seeks the co-creation of a model fusing digital technologies and creative industries with existing employment support services to improve access to, and the quality and impact of, these for our target group.
 Women from diverse backgrounds experience difficulty in accessing equal training and employment opportunities across the FCE area.
-PONToon partners have identified challenges in service delivery faced by our target group preventing them from moving closer to the workplace (see next section).
+PONToon partners have identified challenges in service delivery faced by our target group preventing them from moving closer to the workplace.

 Digital Social Circus